-The Continentals compete in NESCAC, New York State Collegiate Track Conference (NYSCTC) and NCAA Atlantic Regional championship races.
-Hamilton will host three races on campus in 2013 -- a short-course meet on Sept.
-14, the Continentals' own annual invitational on Oct.
-12 and the NYSCTC championships two weeks later.
-The 2013 NCAA Division III championships will be held in Hanover, Ind., on Nov.
-23.
+The Continentals compete in the NESCAC, NYSCTC and NCAA Atlantic Regional championship races.
+Hamilton will host two races on campus in 2014 -- a short-course meet on Sept.
+6 and the Continentals' own annual invitational on Oct.
+11. The 2014 NCAA championships will be held in Mason, Ohio, on Nov.
+22.

-Hashem Zikry '13 and James Grebey '12 were two of the program's top runners the last two years.
+Hashem Zikry '13 and James Grebey '12 were two of the program's top runners in recent years.
 Zikry earned a spot on the NYSCTC all-conference team in 2011 and 2012.
-He made the first team last year after he finished in the top seven at the conference championships.
+He made the first team in 2012 after he finished in the top seven at the conference championships.
 Grebey picked up NYSCTC first-team honors in 2011.

 Exceptional academic performance is another important part of this program.
-No fewer than four student-athletes made the 2012 NESCAC Fall All-Academic Team.
-Each honoree has a cumulative grade point average of at least 3.35 and must have reached sophomore academic standing.
-Zikry was selected to the 2013 Division III Academic All-District Men's Track & Field/Cross Country Team for District 3 by the College Sports Information Directors of America.
-Hamilton received a USTFCCCA all-academic team award for the fourth straight year in 2011.
+Five student-athletes made the 2013 NESCAC Fall All-Academic Team and Hamilton received a USTFCCCA team all-academic honor for the sixth straight year.
+Zikry was selected to the 2012-13 Division III Academic All-District Men's Track & Field/Cross Country Team for District 3 by the College Sports Information Directors of America.
 Keith Gross '09 was elected to the Epsilon chapter of Phi Beta Kappa, which is the nation's oldest honor society, in 2009.